-If a Site Does Not Expect to Meet the Applicability Requirements of 30 TAC Section 101.10 in Future Years
+If a Site Does Not Expect to Meet the Applicability Requirements of 30 TAC Section 101.10 in Future Years (And Wants to Be Removed from the Mailing List)

 If the owner or operator has determined that a site does not meet the applicability requirements of 30 TAC Section 101.10 for the current reporting year and does not expect to do so in future reporting years, then the owner or operator may formally request the site's removal from the EAS mailing list by submitting an Inapplicability Notification letter (Appendix B) or a similarly worded letter by the EI due date.
 In this reporting scenario, choose "Option 2" on the Inapplicability Notification letter in Appendix B to remove the site from the mailing list.
 The hard copy letter must be mailed or hand delivered to the EAS (consult the section entitled "Hard Copy Signature Requirements"); currently there is no option to submit an Inapplicability Notification through STEERS-AEIR Web-EI system.